8 Ways To Improve Academic Results Through Social and Emotional Learning (SEL)

 SIX: Include students in decision making about the running of the class.
 Discuss issues such as keeping the classroom tidy, how to make the classroom operate more smoothly, get feedback from students about how they enjoy your lessons and how effective they are.

-SEVEN: Reinforce students by giving them specific feedback about social and emotional skills they are using effectively.
+SEVEN: Positively reinforce students by giving them specific feedback about social and emotional skills they are using effectively.

 EIGHT: When discussing stories and biographies refer to the characters’ behaviour in relation to social and emotional skills.